 The shoulder belt anchor height should be adjusted to the position best suited for you (see "Precautions on Seat Belt Usage" earlier in this section).
-To adjust, push the release buttons, then move the shoulder belt anchor to the desired position so that the belt passes over the shoulder.
+To adjust, push (Type A)/pull (Type B) the release buttons, then move the shoulder belt anchor to the desired position so that the belt passes over the shoulder.
 Release the adjustment buttons to lock the shoulder belt anchor into position.